- Tues, 3/6 or Thurs, 3/8: Choose and Analyze a Text

 For this project, you will custom-design a typeface, or font.
 Your design idea should come from a specific point of inspiration, which will be a text of your own choosing.
 Your typeface design should embody the spirit of that text, which could be a poem, a work of fiction, an essay, an instructional text, a screenplay, song lyrics (the sky’s the limit here as long as you are excited about the text!).
 Depending on the spirit of your text, you will choose either a modular design method or a design method based on a physical material or environment.
 Once you have designed the full alphabet—using Illustrator, Photoshop, or a combination of the two*—you will design a large format poster that showcases all the letters of your alphabet in alphabetical order, as well as in a relevant sentence, phrase, or paragraph from or related to your source of inspiration.
 Your large format poster design should be printed on your own time at BCU in time for the DTC Showcase on Thursday, April 26th.

 * You should consult with your instructor immediately if you feel you need specific technical instruction in either Photoshop or Illustrator for the completion of this project.
-Some beginning to intermediate tutorials will be recommened and scanning help will be available at the CDSC.
+Some beginning to intermediate tutorials will be recommended and scanning help will be available at the CDSC.
+Student workers at the new Creativity Suite (4th floor, Avery Hall, M-F, 10:30am-6:00pm) will also be good resources for software advice.

 – – – – –